ofiwg/libfabric/prov/efa/docs/efa_rdm_protocol_v4.md

 zero-copy receive mode.
 If a receiver gets RTM packets delivered to its default QP, it raises an error because it requests all RTM packets must be delivered to its user recv QP.

+### 4.9 Unsolicited write recv

+The "Unsolicited write recv" is an extra feature that was introduced with the libfabric 1.22.0.
+When this feature is on, rdma-write with immediate data will not consume an rx buffer on the responder side.
+It is defined as an extra feature because there is a set of requirements (firmware, EFA kernel module and rdma-core) to be met before an endpoint can use the unsolicited write recv capability, therefore an endpoint cannot assume the other party supports unsolicited write recv.
+The rdma-write with immediate data cannot be issued if there is a discrepancy on this feature between local and peer.

 ## 5. What's not covered?